MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi-setup.md

     Before end-users can use Power BI in [!INCLUDE[prod_short](includes/prod_short.md)], an Azure application administrator will have to give consent to the Power BI service.

-    To make the initial connection, open [!INCLUDE[prod_short](includes/prod_short.md)], and run **Get Started with Power BI** from the role centre.
+    To make the initial connection, open [!INCLUDE[prod_short](includes/prod_short.md)], and run **Get Started with Power BI** from the Home page.
 This action will lead you through the consent process, and check your Power BI licence.
 When prompted sign in using an Azure admin account.
 For more information, see [Connect to Power BI - one time only](across-working-with-powerbi.md#connect).

 ## <a name="see-related-training-at-microsoft-learn"></a>See Related Training at [Microsoft Learn](/learn/modules/Configure-powerbi-excel-dynamics-365-business-central/index)